 The whole measuring unit, including the force sensor, the Force Sensor Headstage VMY-1c and the opposite holding wire can be removed from the basement in one piece completely.
 This feature provides a comfortable and precise way to fix the examined tissue on the wires.
 The removable design of the measuring unit helps positioning of the vessel or tissue on the fixing wires accurately.

-Measuring unit was removed to fix the vessel comfortably
+Measuring unit has been dismantled to fix the vessel comfortably